WHO warns of global shortage of medical equipment to fight coronavirus

 WHO officials also expressed concerns about the situation in Iran, saying doctors lacked respirators and ventilators needed for patients with severe cases.

-WHO emergency programme head Michael Ryan said the need in Iran was “more acute” than for other countries.
+WHO emergency program head Michael Ryan said the need in Iran was “more acute” than for other countries.

 While the case numbers in Iran appear to be bad, he said, “things tend to look worse before getting better.”